Abreu Advogados

 • Holidays/Rest Periods

 • In general, all employees are entitled to a minimum of 22 working days paid holiday per year, though there are some exceptions to this rule.
-During the first year of employment, holiday entitlement accrues at the rate of 2 working days for each full month of work after a six-month period of work but is subject to a maximum of 20 days.
+During the first year of employment, holiday entitlement accrues at the rate of two (2) working days for each full month of work after a six (6) month period of work but is subject to a maximum of 20 days.
 It is mandatory for employees to take one holiday period of at least 10 consecutive working days per year.

 Generally, the parties are free to agree between themselves when holiday should be taken.
-However, if agreement cannot be reached, (unless otherwise prescribed in collective bargaining agreements) the employer is entitled to determine when holidays should be taken provided that it allows the employee to take holiday between 1st May and 31st October.
-In exceptional circumstances, employees are allowed to carry unused holiday forward to the following year, provided that such holiday days are taken prior to 30th April of the subsequent year.
-The circumstances previously referred to are agreement between both parties, or if the employee wishes to spend the holidays with relatives living abroad.
+However, if agreement cannot be reached, (unless otherwise prescribed in collective bargaining agreements) the employer is entitled to determine when holidays should be taken provided that it allows the employee to take holiday between 1 May and 31 October.
+In exceptional circumstances, employees are allowed to carry unused holiday forward to the following year, provided that such holiday days are taken prior to 30 April of the subsequent year.
+The circumstances previously referred to are agreements between both parties and if the employee wishes to spend the holidays with relatives living abroad.
 Employees are also allowed to accumulate half of the holiday period that became due at the beginning of the previous year by agreement with the employer.
-In addition to the above holiday entitlements, employees will also benefit from two kinds of annual public holiday: mandatory public holidays and optional public holidays.
+In addition to the above holiday entitlements, employees will also benefit from two (2) kinds of annual public holiday: mandatory public holidays and optional public holidays.

 • Minimum/Maximum Age